USGS-OWI/condor-examples/DockerExamples/DockerIntro.md

 Both of my test files are "Hello World!" type files (the Python example is literally a "Hello World!" text file, whereas the R files creates a `data.frame` and saves it to a csv file.

-A couple of other notes on flags. `-d` runs docker in the background. `-P` will map docker to ports on our machines (I have not used this, but it seems more important for web settings). `-v` may also be used to mount multiple volumes.
+A couple of other notes on flags. `-d` runs docker in the background. `-P` will map docker to ports on our machines (I have not used this, but it seems more important for web settings and server hosting). `-v` may also be used to mount multiple volumes.